Traditional Knowledge Digital Library Unit (TKDL)

 TKDL technology integrates diverse disciplines such as Ayurveda, Unani, Siddha, Sowa Rigpa and Yoga, and languages such as Sanskrit, Arabic, Urdu, Persian, Tamil, English, Japanese, Spanish, French, German, and traditional knowledge with modern science & modern medicine.
 Currently, TKDL contains information from books of Indian Systems of Medicine, which are available in open domain and can be sourced by any individual/organization at national/ international level.
 TKDL is an innovative tool that acts as a bridge between these books (prior art) and patent examiners.

-At present, as per the approval of Cabinet Committee on Economic Affairs, access of TKDL is available to fifteen Patent Offices (European Patent Office, United State Patent & Trademark Office, Japan Patent Office, United Kingdom Patent Office, Canadian Intellectual Property Office, German Patent Office, Intellectual Property Australia, Indian Patent Office, Chile Patent Office, Intellectual Property Corporation of Malaysia, Rospatent- Intellectual Property Office of Russia, Peru Patent Office, Spanish Patent and Trademark Office) and Danish Patent and Trademark Office, National Industrial Property Institute, France), under TKDL Access (Non-disclosure) Agreement.
+At present, as per the approval of Cabinet Committee on Economic Affairs, access of TKDL is available to sixteen Patent Offices (European Patent Office, United State Patent & Trademark Office, Japan Patent Office, United Kingdom Patent Office, Canadian Intellectual Property Office, German Patent Office, Intellectual Property Australia, Indian Patent Office, Chile Patent Office, Intellectual Property Corporation of Malaysia, Rospatent- Intellectual Property Office of Russia, Peru Patent Office, Spanish Patent and Trademark Office, Danish Patent and Trademark Office, National Industrial Property Institute, France and Eurasian Patent Office), under TKDL Access (Non-disclosure) Agreement.
 As per the terms and conditions of the Access agreement, examiners of patent office can utilize TKDL for search and examination purposes only and cannot reveal the contents of TKDL to any third party unless it is necessary for the purpose of citation.
 TKDL Access Agreement is unique in nature and has in-built safeguards on non-disclosure to protect India’s interest against any possible misuse.

 TKDL is the first of its kind prior-art database of traditional knowledge globally, and has proven to be an effective deterrent against bio-piracy.
 While being recognized internationally as a unique effort, TKDL has set a benchmark in TK protection around the world, by demonstrating the advantages of proactive action and the power of strong deterrence.
 Focus is on deterrence and in preventing the erroneous grant of patents by ensuring access to TK related prior art for patent examiners without restricting the use of traditional knowledge.